 shown in Blue

 ||Pre-Assembled & Tested

 |Internal (no LCD, no IEC)

 |Deluxe LCD Display

-would like a kit without the real time clock, the
+would like a kit without the LCD, the

 would like an assembled & tested unit without the

 LCD, the price would be £80 - £8 = £72

 1 US Dollar and